rawify/GPS.js/README.md

 Examples
 ===

-GPS.js comes with some examples, like drawing the current latutude and longitude to Google Maps, displaying a persistent state and displaying the parsed raw data.
+GPS.js comes with some examples, like drawing the current latitude and longitude to Google Maps, displaying a persistent state and displaying the parsed raw data.
 In some cases you have to adjust the serial path to your own GPS receiver to make it work.

 Simple serial example
 ---